rubythonode/vuex-cli-scaffold/README.md

 ### Create multiple entities

-To create an entity, type this into the console.
+To create multiple entities, type this into the console.

 ```bash
 $ npm run vuex-cli-scaffold product shop basket